GeoscienceAustralia/sira/docs/source/ch03_simsetup.rst

 Infrastructure Model Definition File
 ====================================

-The system model is defined using an MS Excel spreadsheet file.
+The system model is presently built using an MS Excel spreadsheet file.
-It contains five worksheets.
+It contains five worksheets, each representing modules that define different aspect of the infrastructure model.
 The names of the worksheets are fixed.
+The Excel file must be converted to JSON format before it can be ingested by SIRA.
+There scripts provided in the 'scripts' directory for this purpose.

-The function and format of these worksheets are described in the following subsections:
+The format and function of the worksheets (i.e. model definition modules) are described in the following subsections:

 .. _inputdata__component_list: